Türkgücü München

 Türkgücü München (lit.
-'Turkish Power Munich') is a German association football club from Munich, Bavaria, founded in 2009 through the merger of Türkischer SV 1975 and ATA Spor München.
-Drawing on roots that reach back to the migrant side SV Türk Gücü München of the 1970s, the reorganised club competes in the Bayernliga, one of the fifth tiers of the German league system.
+'Turkish Power Munich') is a German association football club from Munich, Bavaria.
+The current entity was formed in 2009 through the merger of the Türkischer SV München and SV Ataspor München, and traces its identity to SV Türk Gücü München, a migrant club founded in 1975 that folded in insolvency in 2001; it took its present name in 2019.
+Relegated after finishing bottom of the 2025–26 Bayernliga Süd, the club dropped to the sixth-tier Landesliga Bayern Südost of the German football league system.

-The modern entity was created to give Munich's sizeable Turkish community a stable, upward-looking club after SV Türk Gücü had folded in 2001 following financial collapse.
-Starting in the Landesliga, Türkgücü climbed three divisions in a decade, securing back-to-back promotions in 2018 and 2020.
-The latter elevation—granted when the club topped the pandemic-curtailed 2019–20 Regionalliga Bayern—made Türkgücü the first club rooted in Germany's migrant diaspora to reach the nationwide professional 3.
-Liga.
-A 15th-place finish in 2020–21 proved sustainable on the pitch, yet mounting debts forced the club into insolvency proceedings in January 2022; Türkgücü withdrew from the 3.
-Liga two months later and all results were annulled.
-Re-licensed for the 2023–24 campaign, the senior team resumed play in the Regionalliga Bayern and has since stabilised under a semi-professional model.
+Backed from 2016 by the businessman Hasan Kivran, Türkgücü rose four divisions in a decade, winning promotions to the Bayernliga in 2018, the Regionalliga Bayern in 2019 and the nationwide professional 3.
+Liga in 2020, the last secured after it led the COVID-19-curtailed 2019–21 Regionalliga Bayern.
+The promotion was widely noted, kicker describing Türkgücü as the first club with a migrant background in German professional football.
+The club played two seasons in the 3.
+Liga before mounting debts forced it into insolvency proceedings in January 2022; it withdrew from the division that March and its results were annulled.
+The association resumed in the Regionalliga Bayern for 2022–23, but the recovery was short-lived.
+In May 2025 the Bavarian Football Association withdrew the club's licence for the following season after it failed to meet financial and organisational conditions, confirming its relegation to the fifth-tier Bayernliga Süd.
+The 2025–26 campaign brought further turmoil—a coaching resignation over unpaid wages, a temporary exclusion from competition, and a lawsuit by the city of Munich over unpaid stadium rent—and the club finished bottom of the Bayernliga Süd.

-Türkgücü stages its home matches primarily at the 15,000-capacity Grünwalder Stadion, sharing the historic ground with 1860 Munich and Bayern Munich II.
-Occasional fixtures are moved to the adjacent Olympiastadion when higher attendances are expected.
-The team's colours are red and white, mirroring the Turkish national flag, and supporters refer to the side simply as Türkgücü ("Turkish Power").
-Although attendances are modest by Munich standards, the club commands a dedicated following among the city's Turkish-German population and promotes intercultural initiatives through its academy and community programmes.
+Türkgücü played its 3.
+Liga home matches at the Olympiastadion and the Grünwalder Stadion, the latter shared with 1860 Munich and Bayern Munich II; after returning to the regional game it lacked a settled home, using the Grünwalder Stadion and later the Dantestadion before its own ground on the Heinrich-Wieland-Straße.
+The club plays in red and white, the colours of the Turkish flag, and is described as the third force in Munich football behind Bayern and 1860.

 History

 SV Türk Gücü

-The club was formed in 1975 by a handful of Turkish migrant workers in Munich, then under the name of SV Türk Gücü München (Turkish Power Munich).
+The club was formed in November 1975 by a handful of Turkish migrant workers in Munich, then under the name of SV Türk Gücü München (Turkish Power Munich).
 Originally, the football team played in the lowest tiers of Munich amateur football, something that changed from 1983 onwards, when a number of wealthy Turkish businessmen took over the running of the club.
 The club found the Bezirksportanlage am Krehlebogen as a permanent home ground and was able to establish a youth department.

 Türk Gücü, as the club was commonly referred to, earned a number of promotions, culminating in a 3–1 promotion decider victory over VfR Neuburg, played in front of 3,000 spectators, which earned the club entry to the fourth division Landesliga Bayern-Süd.